 - I combined the names of the hops that have been renamed recently, including Denali->Sultana, Stella->Ella and Equinox->Ekuanot.

 I ended up getting the hop bills of 335 beers.
-Now, there is no way of knowing if some of these descriptions ignored a bittering hop or two (I’m sure some did), but since most flavor and aroma comes from the dry hop – I figured I was safe using the beer descriptions on Untapped since breweries love to tout their dry hop skills on there.
+Now, there is no way of knowing if some of these descriptions ignored a bittering hop or two (I’m sure some did).
+However, since most flavor and aroma comes from the dry hop – I figured I was safe using the beer descriptions on Untapped since breweries love to tout their dry hop skills there.

 Most Common Multi-hop IPA/Pale Ale Hops

 Out of those 335 beers, I found a total of 92 unique hops being used.
 You won’t be too surprised with the top of this list, but it isn’t supposed to be the main course.
-It is however, a good primer for what we are going to talk about later on, and it is interesting to see some newer hops moving up the list in popularity.
+It is, however, a good primer for what we are going to discuss later on, and it is interesting to see some newer hops moving up the list in popularity.

 My two cents on the list:

 - I am a bit surprised to see how high in the list Simcoe and Centennial are.
 I knew they were often used in IPAs, but I didn’t realize they were both top-5 worthy.